floatingpurr/sync_with_poetry/README.md

 Pass `--skip <package_1> <package_2> ...` to disable the automatic
 synchronization of the repos such packages correspond to.

+Pass `--config=<path>` to point to a .pre-commit-config.yaml file that is not located at the project root and/or named differently.

 ## Supported packages